What is TDD, and How Does it Work?

 • Confidence in Changes: When you make changes or add new features, you can run your tests to ensure that existing functionality remains intact.
 This confidence is invaluable as your project grows.

-In conclusion, Test-Driven Development (TDD) isn’t just a development methodology; it’s a mindset, a way to ensure your code is robust, maintainable, and reliable.
+In conclusion, Test-Driven Development (TDD) isn’t just a development methodology; it’s a mindset, a way to develop ensuring your code is robust, maintainable, and reliable at every step of the way.

 With TDD, you’ll craft code with confidence, spot and squash bugs early, and create software that stands the test of time.